rfeng77/rfeng77.github.io/_projects/5_project.md

 ---
 layout: page
-title: "Mind–Body Interventions and Neural Mechanisms of Healthy Aging"
+title: "Mind–Body Interventions and Neural Mechanisms of Healthy Aging (Under Review)"
 card_title: "Systematic Review and Meta-analysis of MBI-Induced Brain Changes"
 description: "A systematic review and meta-analysis of neuroimaging evidence on meditation, Tai Chi, and yoga in older adults, revealing brain–behavior coupling that supports cognitive and emotional resilience."
 img: assets/img/mbi_brain_summary.png